-The introduction of genetic tests that were sensitive to the genetic mutations of carriers for Tay-Sachs in 1971 was met with enthusiasm from particular ethnic groups, especially in Israel.
-Ashkenazi Jews got involved with the genetic screening tests from the initial stages to enable safer mate selection and reduce the risk of having a child with Tay-Sachs disease.
+The introduction of genetic tests that were sensitive to the mutations of carriers for Tay-Sachs in 1971 was met with enthusiasm, especially from certain ethnic groups, such as those living in Israel.
+Ashkenazi Jews, for example, got involved with the genetic screening tests early on to enable safer mate selection and reduce the risk of having a child with Tay-Sachs disease.

-The initial success of this program led to the country of Israel offering free genetic screening for the entire Israeli population that are planning to start a family and counseling for couples that require advice based on test results.
-Millions of people from this ethnic group have been screened for the disease from 1971 until the present, and Jews living in other countries also tend to opt for the screening test more than other populations.
-The country is now considering the prospect of expanding screening tests to also include other genetic disorders.
+The initial success of this program led to the country of Israel offering both free genetic screening for the entire Israeli population that are planning to start a family, as well as counseling for couples that require advice based on test results.
+Millions of people from this ethnic group have been screened for the disease from 1971 until now.
+The success of these programs have even led Jews living in other countries to also tend to opt for the screening test as compared to other ethnic groups.
+Israel is now considering the prospect of expanding screening tests to also include other genetic disorders.

 As a result of the increased number of screening tests conducted in Israel, much of the scientific research used this population as a sample.
 The Ashkenazi Jews are a specific ethnicity group that embraced genetic screening for Tay-Sachs disease from the early stages of the carrier testing becoming available.

 However, there is some concern about the appropriateness of limiting the genetic testing to certain ethnicities.
-Some of the studies appeared to suggest that the disease was more common among Ashkenazi Jews, which has since been shown to be false, leading to the stigmatization of these populations.
-Additionally, there is uncertain relevance of the results for other populations, when only a specific sample population is used.
+Since some of the early studies appeared to suggest that the disease was more common among Ashkenazi Jews, which has since been shown to be false, there has often been a stigmatization of these populations.
+Additionally, there is uncertain relevance of the results for other populations, since only a specific sample population was often used.

-As an enzyme assay test was developed for Tay-Sachs disease before other autosomal recessive genetic disorders, it was hence used as a model for other similar diseases.
+As an enzyme assay test was developed for Tay-Sachs disease before other autosomal recessive genetic disorders, it was used as a model for developing the testing assays used to detect other genetic diseases.